 Choosing the right model company car can be a crucial decision as the wrong option can cost you dear in tax.
-Here's what you need to know...
+Besides considering what type of car insurance you need, here's what you need to know...

 Any 'extra' that's provided by an employer is known as a Benefit in Kind (BIK) tax.

 This means that the cash equivalent is calculated for a particular benefit so that it can essentially be treated as extra salary.

 This amount is then added on top of your normal income and charged at your highest rate of tax.